 6.2a.3.1 Description

 During ML training phase, after the training and validation, the ML entity needs to be tested to evaluate the performance of the ML entity when it conducts inference using the testing data.
-Testing may involve interaction with third parties (besides the developer of the ML training function), e.g., the operators may use the ML training function or third-party systems/functions that may rely on the inference results computed by the ML entity for testing.

 If the testing performance is not acceptable or does not meet the pre-defined requirements, the consumer may request the ML training producer to re-train the ML model with specific training data and/or performance requirements.